amine-abdelli/daily-vibe-chrome-extension/README.md

 ---

 :warning: **Project In Progress**: Please note that this project is currently under development.
 Features may not be fully functional, and the content is subject to change.
-We appreciate your patience and understanding as we work to bring you the best experience!
+I appreciate your patience and understanding as we work to bring you the best experience!

 ---